TKA0329/gpt-from-scratch/readme.md

 This project is intended as a learning and research exercise rather than a production model.

 ## Samples
-- Reflects the overall tonality of the training texts
+- Reflect the overall tonality of the training texts
-- Demonstrates character continuity
+- Demonstrate character continuity
 - Demonstrate early signs of coherence and narrative structure